JonmarCorpuz/SecondBrain/Software - Terraform.md

 * Provides high-level abstraction, meaning that it can be used to manage resources across multiple providers
 * Provides a modular approach, meaning that you can create modules grouping multiple resources and then combine and compose those modules to build a bigger solution
 * Provides parallel deployment, meaning that it can build a dependency graph of resources (What resources depends on what) and supports parallel changes
-* Provides separation of the plan and apply stages, meaning that you can execute only plan commands to inspect the potential changes before actually applying them
-* Provides several ways to protect resources against accidental changes or deletion, as well as ways of validating the deployed infrastructure
-* Very fast dur to its implementation of a state file to bind local resources or configuration resources to remote real world objects
+* Very fast due to its implementation of a state file to bind local resource blocks to remote real world objects (Ex: *example_s3_bucket_resource_name -> AWS S3 Bucket*)
 * Automatically identifies the dependencies and follows the necessary order to create the specified resources
 * Only looks for files within the current directory and doesn't look through any subdirectories that the current directory has